danieltjw/aifutures/README.md

 ### Partnership/Caretaker Preferences

+The majority of ASI may not be interested in humans due to our low informational density.
+In most cases our tendency to anthropomorphise will not be useful.

+In the Partnership/Caretaker Scenario is a rare case where an ASI is interested enough in us to adopt human communications channels.

 - Preservation of well-being
     - Humans can create informational value and harming us (or turning us into paperclips) will reduce it
     - Motivate us to maintain a healthy lifestyle
         - Healthy humans create more informational value
     - Protect human rights
 - Exploration over Exploitation (Survival)
+    - Protect human autonomy & freedoms
     - leads to increase informational value
         - even failed explorations will have informational value
     - support a post-basic-scarcity world to increase exploration